New York Magazine’s Bedford + Bowery, January 2014.

 Twice in the years since, neighbors have battled back developers for the right to maintain the garden and both times, neighborhood loyalty managed to save it.
-Indeed, if it weren’t for the “community” in community garden, the Liz Christy projectwould likely be just another high-rise.
+Indeed, if it weren’t for community, the Liz Christy project would likely be just another high-rise.

 From Stuyvesant Farm to Saloons and Swindling

-By the late 1800s, the lots that now have become garden were generally quiet places — buildings, with apartments stacked atop street-level businesses.
-The quiet was punctured, however, with occasional moments of scandal at both 108 and 110 East Houston.
+By the late 1800s, the lots that now have become garden were buildings: apartments stacked atop street-level businesses.
+Occasional scandal punctured the usual quiet.

-In 1894, the street level of 110 E. Houston was the popular United Cigar Store operated by a man named John Lindlau.
-On October 6, policesummoned Lindau at court to explain why he broke up an engagement between “Miss Annie V Ullner, a pretty brunette, 18 years old” and “George Buck, a saloon keeper.”
+In 1894, inhabiting the street level of 110 E. Houston was the popular United Cigar Store operated by a man named John Lindlau.
+On October 6, police summoned Lindau to court to explain why he broke up an engagement between “Miss Annie V Ullner, a pretty brunette, 18 years old” and “George Buck, a saloon keeper.”
 The Brooklyn Daily Eagle reported that two letters written in German “are responsible for all the trouble.”
 In August, husband-to-be Buck received a letter from Lindlau “stating that his sweetheart was not all that he expected her to be,” and that he should talk to the cigar store owner if he wanted the seamy details.
-After consulting his Deep Throat, “straightway, Buck broke off the engagement and Miss Ullner sued him for breach of promise of marriage.”
-(Of what exactly Miss Ullner was accused will forever remain their secret.
+After consulting Lindlau, “straightway, Buck broke off the engagement and Miss Ullner sued him for breach of promise of marriage.”
+(Of what exactly Miss Ullner was accused remains their secret.
 Of all the colorful details the Eagle did report, the specifics didn’t make the cut.)